Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Located in the south of Thailand, home to towering limestone karsts and white sand beaches, is the stunning Trang province.

-For those looking to get off the beaten path in one of the world’s most touristed nations, Trang offers a multitude of incredible attractions and activities without the crowds.
+For those looking to get off the beaten path in one of the world’s most touristed nations, Trang, Thailand offers a multitude of incredible attractions and activities without the crowds.

-Most people that come through Trang City use it as a launching point to get out to the nearby islands of Koh Mook, Koh Kradan and Koh Ngai.
+Most people that come through Trang City use it as a launching point to get out to the nearby islands of Koh Mook(Koh Muk), Koh Kradan, and Koh Ngai.

 And while those islands are indeed gorgeous, it’s worth spending at least one day here to experience an authentic Thai city that hasn’t been spoilt by tourism.

-Dugongs live in the Andaman Sea right next to Trang, and residents happily display their fondness of these captivating creatures through paintings, statues and monuments all around the city.
+Dugongs live in the Andaman Sea right next to Trang province, and residents happily display their fondness for these captivating creatures through paintings, statues, and monuments all around the city.

 It’s a truly wonderful place, and well worth a stopover when looking for unique places to visit in Thailand.